Weekly Technical Outlook on Major Stock Indices (12 Dec to 16 Dec) – U.S. continues to lead as FOMC looms

 In addition, the strength of USD will be reinforced if the usual “gradual phase” of interest rates normalisation is being replaced in the policy statement by a more “hawkish term”.
 In the upcoming FOMC meeting, the Fed will also be releasing the “dot plot” of future policy interest rates and key economic data projections.
 In the last “dot plot” released on the 20/21 September 2016 FOMC meeting, Fed officials have reduced the projection of interest rate hikes for 2017 from three to two.
 Thus, if Fed officials revise up their future inflation projections and the pace of future interest rate hikes, it will be deemed as USD positive as well which can see further USD strength.

 For the coming week, we are still maintaining our bullish bias on the S&P 500 but it may see a pull-back first at the 2260/70 intermediate resistance given that the 4 hour Stochastic oscillator has almost reached its extreme overbought level.
-Intermediate support to watch will be at 2220 follow by the medium-term pivotal support of 2200 to kick start another potential upleg to target the 2303 resistance with a maximum limit set at 2335.
+Intermediate support to watch will be at 2220 follow by the medium-term pivotal support of 2200 to kick start another potential upleg to target the 2303 resistance.

 Nikkei 225 – Potential acceleration towards 19860/20000 risk zone